 Doing your best to avoid conflict in the first place is also part of the problem-resolution plan.
 Improving the way you and your fellow board members work together in making decisions can help to prevent conflicts in the future.
 So, how can you improve your board’s decision-making process?
 Here are a few tips to consider:

 - Following the necessary requirements for issuing notices in your association’s governing documents is very important.
 Proper notice to members about meetings being held will let homeowners know that there won’t be any action taken or decisions made without the proper community representation being present.
 The specific requirements are identified in the CC&Rs for your community and state statute.
-If action is taken improperly, those decisions are automatically invalid, and any enforcement relying upon an invalid decision is fruit of that poisonous tree and therefore invalid, too.
+If action is taken improperly, those decisions are automatically invalid, and any enforcement relying upon an invalid decision is the fruit of that poisonous tree and therefore invalid, too.

 - Avoid serving alcohol during board meetings.
-Some members might think it’s appropriate to serve beer or wine; however, alcohol impairs decision making ability and is a liability risk.
+Some members might think it’s appropriate to serve beer or wine; however, alcohol impairs decision-making ability and is a liability risk.

 - Sometimes, the best solutions come from a network of ideas.
 Allowing people who are present at meetings to contribute in the discussion can be helpful.
 However, you, as a board, have the authority to limit speaking time.
 Preventing any contribution from membership can cause conflict later on, so be sure to allow your members to participate at the appropriate time during your meetings.